Mission

 Our data is a combination of visual input, anecdotes, and written comments.
 We seek input from all youth community members by participating in classes through the schools and homeschool groups, engaging individuals in 1-1 conversations, attending community events to speak with community members, and using anonymous & written feedback opportunities.

-What many of our Randolph Elementary students love about our community:
+What many of our Randolph Elementary students loved about our community in 2024:

 If you have not had the opportunity to provide your input, please feel free to do so by completing this survey or emailing [email protected].